ckflight/STM32N6570-ThreadX-USB-CDC-AI-Face-Detection/readme.md

 application_code/face_detection/STM32N6/
 ```

-Model Zoo Services updates this project with model-specific generated files.
+Model Zoo Services does not generate the complete firmware from scratch.
+It updates this reference STM32N6 project with model-specific generated files.

 ## 3. Create Deployment Configuration